Judicial Studies Degree Courses

 June 5 – 15, 2017 | Location Reno, NV | Tuition $1,699 | Conference Fee $569 What’s this?

-This course is designed for special court judges who were recently appointed or elected.
-The
+This course is designed for judges recently appointed or elected to specialized courts.

 June 26 – 29, 2017 | Location New Orleans, LA | Tuition $1,395 | Conference Fee $499 What’s this?